dereuromark/cakephp-feed/README.md

 This branch is for use with **CakePHP 4.0+**.
 See [version map](https://github.com/dereuromark/cakephp-feed/wiki#cakephp-version-map) for details.

 ## What is this plugin for?
-There is a core helper for RSS generation, but it has several deficiencies.
+There used to be a core helper for RSS generation, but it had several deficiencies.
+It also was removed in 4.0.
 So this plugin aims to provide a better support for feed generation.

 ### Goals of this view class